zsombro/youngblood/README.md

 # Getting Started

 - [Read the Wiki](https://github.com/zsombro/youngblood/wiki) on how to get started with Youngblood
+- Look at the quick and dirty examples in [the 'examples' folder of this repositorry](https://github.com/zsombro/youngblood/tree/master/examples)
-- [Check out this repository](https://github.com/zsombro/youngblood-example-project) to see a working example
+- [Check out this repository](https://github.com/zsombro/youngblood-example-project) to see a working example with bundling

 # Contributing